angaddubey10/bhasa-con/docs/deploy/workflow.md

 - Professional structure similar to reference implementation
 - Centralized configuration management
 - Proper error handling and logging

+## Current Issue: 307 Redirect on POST /api/posts - IN PROGRESS

+### Analysis
+The frontend is getting a 307 Temporary Redirect when making POST requests to `/api/posts`.
+The issue is:
+- Backend route is defined at `/` in the posts router (which becomes `/api/posts/` with the prefix)
+- Frontend is calling `/api/posts` (without trailing slash)
+- FastAPI automatically redirects POST `/api/posts` → `/api/posts/` causing a 307 redirect

+### Plan
+- [x] Identify the source of 307 redirects in POST requests
+- [ ] Fix backend routing to handle trailing slash issue properly
+- [ ] Test that POST requests work without redirects
+- [ ] Update documentation
 - Settings-based approach for environment management
 - Eliminated excessive debug logging that was cluttering production